AlexJohne/size-ecology-site/content/authors/sowdamini-sesha-prasad/_index.md

 ---
 # Display name
-name: Kirsty Pinnell
+name: Sowdamini Sesha Prasad
-weight: 45
+weight: 43

 # Username (this should match the folder name)
 authors:
-- kirsty-pinnel
+- sowdamini-sesha-prasad

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Honours student
+role: PhD student
 # Organizations/Affiliations
 organizations:
 - name: